Last Updated on 27 June 2022 by Badger

 - Maps on phones and tablets are great but can fail.
-A paper map and compass is good to have as a back up.
+A paper map and compass are good to have as a backup.

-This list isn’t exhaustive but is a good start point.
+This list isn’t exhaustive but is a good starting point.
 You also need to consider the more things you take with you, the more you have to carry around.
-After a trip or two you’ll figure out what works best for you.
+After a trip or two, you’ll figure out what works best for you.

 Happy winter sett surveying!